Thank you for reading our post, please rate this article at the end.

 - Ensure the casualty is on a firm surface

-- Remove any visible foreign objects in their mouth.
+- Remove any visible foreign objects from their mouth.
 Start by supporting and positioning their chin.
 Next, depress their tongue using your thumb while supporting their chin and lifting the jaw.
 Use the index finger of your other hand as a hook to clear and remove any foreign objects in the victim’s mouth.

 - Open the victim’s airway by tilting their head back while raising their chin.